If you want to learn how to test a capacitor with a multimeter, Follow this step-by-step guide to check and test for troubleshooting.

 How to test a capacitor with a multimeter in a circuit

-Now another question is how to test the capacitor without desoldering or without removing the capacitor from the circuit board.
+Another question is testing the capacitor without desoldering or removing the capacitor from the circuit board.

-When a capacitor is mounted On the circuit board it is not possible to measure the actual rated value through the multimeter or capacitance meter because there are several other components placed in the same circuit board.
-Due to that capacitor gets equivalent value rather than actual.
+When a capacitor is mounted On the circuit board, measuring the actual rated value through the multimeter or capacitance meter is impossible because several other components are placed on the same circuit board.
+Due to that capacitor gets an equivalent value rather than the actual.

-Now again the question is again the same: how to test the capacitor without desoldering the component and if yes how it is possible.
+The question is the same: how to test the capacitor without desoldering the component and possible.

-Yes, it is possible by using an equivalent series resistance (ESR) meter or smart tweezers both work fine but the ESR meter more suitable for through-hole components and smart tweezers for tiny SMD components.
-How to test capacitor without Desoldering Below 3 methods are used to identify the faulty capacitor.
+Yes, it is possible to use an equivalent series resistance (ESR) meter or smart tweezers both work fine, but the ESR meter is more suitable for through-hole components and smart tweezers for tiny SMD components.
+How to test capacitor without Desoldering Below 3 methods to identify the faulty capacitor.

 1. Test a capacitor with ESR Meter

-The ESR meter device used to determine the equivalent series resistance of a capacitor without desoldering or removing it from the circuit board.
+The ESR meter device determines the equivalent series resistance without desoldering or removing it from the circuit board.
 This device can not measure the capacitance but can test the capacitor.
-You Can Buy online (ESR meter (Amazon Link)
+You Can Buy Online (ESR meter (Amazon Link).

-- To test the capacitor first and important step is to discharge the capacitor completely.
-To discharge you can short the capacitor terminal with the help of metallic items.
+- To test the capacitor first and essential step is to discharge the capacitor completely.
+To discharge, you can short the capacitor terminal with the help of metallic items.

 - Note the reading of the ESR meter and note it down.

 - Now compare the noted table reading on the body of the ESR meter.
-If the gap is within range then the capacitor is OK and no need to change.
+If the gap is within range, the capacitor is OK, and there is no need to change.

 2. Smart Tweezers